Zerve-AI/pypelines/README.md

 Training code is generated as follows:
 ```
-from pypelines.sklearn_pypeline import SklearnPipeline
+from pypelines.sklearn_pypeline import SupervisedPipeline
 my_pypeline = SupervisedPipeline(data = your_dataframe, target = 'dependent_variable_name', model_type = 'classification' # or 'regression', nfolds = 5 # default is 5)

 my_pypeline.get_code()
 ```

-An optional `models` parameter can be passed a list of model names.
+`SupervisedPipeline()` can also be passed an optional `models` parameter can be passed a list of model names.
 If `models` is not specified, all available models will be included.

 To see a listing of all available models, utilize `pypelines.classification_model_list()` and `pypelines.regression_model_list()`